CoFH/cofh.github.io/content/docs/1.16/thermal/foundation/constantan.md

 category: materials
 subcategory: metals
 ---
+> Constantantantantan... it's fun to add more tans...

 Constantan is an alloy of copper and nickel known for its low resistivity change in different temperatures.